MIT-Emerging-Talent/ET6-CDSP-group-08-repo/README.md

 - Compare solar projects funded by aid vs. those driven by local markets.
 - Check the results against real project data or insights from local experts.

-For more details refer to [/4_data_analysis](https://github.com/MIT-Emerging-Talent/ET6-CDSP-group-08-repo/tree/main/4_data_analysis) including all scripts, visualizations, technical methodology, and a non-technical summary of our findings, confidence levels, and limitations.
+For more details, assumptions and limitations refer to [/4_data_analysis](https://github.com/MIT-Emerging-Talent/ET6-CDSP-group-08-repo/tree/main/4_data_analysis) including all scripts, visualizations, technical methodology, and a non-technical summary of our findings, confidence levels, and limitations.